What’s the Difference Between Eco-Solvent, UV-Cured & Latex Inks?

 As they are water-based inks, they can be affected by heat, so it is important to have the correct temperature set up in the printer profile.

-Latex inks are also more environmentally friendly than UV and solvent with 60% of the ink, being water.
-As well as also being odourless and using significantly less hazardous VOCs than solvent inks.
+Latex inks are more environmentally friendly than UV and solvent as 60% of the ink is made up of water.
+There are also fewer VOCs than solvent inks, reducing air pollution.

 Choosing the right ink depends on your project.
 Eco-solvent inks are affordable and durable outdoors, but have a drying time and odor.
 UV-cured inks dry fast and last outdoors, but are pricier and require special equipment.
 Latex inks are eco-friendly and dry fast, but might not be as durable outdoors and can be more expensive than eco-solvent options.
 Consider how long the print needs to last, where it will be used, and your budget to make the best choice.
 See more here.